top of page

 So, before you publish that book, let’s chat.

-• Save Syntax: Copyeditors improve the “flow” of the text and may change the syntax (word order) to ensure the intended feeling comes across.
+• Save Syntax: I may improve the “flow” of the text by changing the syntax (word order) to ensure the intended feeling comes across.

-• Assassinate Ambiguity: Copyeditors provide clarity of meaning and can help clear up vague or confusing sentences.
+• Assassinate Ambiguity: I can provide clarity of meaning and help clear up vague or confusing sentences.

-• Eradicate Errors: Copyeditors search for incorrect facts and continuity issues to ensure the reader is not pulled out of the text.
+• Eradicate Errors: I search for incorrect facts and continuity issues to ensure the reader is not pulled out of the text.

-• Revamp Readability: Copyeditors may adjust word choice and formatting decisions to enhance the readability of the text for your intended audience.
+• Revamp Readability: I may adjust word choice and formatting decisions to enhance the readability of the text for your intended audience.

-• Correct Commas: Yes, copyeditors also correct spelling and punctuation by moving commas, replacing hyphens with em dashes, etc.
+• Correct Commas: Yes, I will also correct spelling and punctuation by moving commas, replacing hyphens with em dashes, etc.

 That’s a lot, and it’s what every copyeditor should be doing.
 Now, you may be wondering . . .